pythseq/dada2_and_obitools/README.md

 Initiate the creation of a new folder to store the filtered sequences generated :
 ```
 filts <- file.path(path, "filtered", paste0(sample.names, ".filt.fastq.gz"))
-# "file.path" builds the path to the new folder, which will be located in the
-# path already used and which name will be "filtered"
+# "file.path" builds the path to the new folder, which will be located in the path already used and which name will be "filtered"
-# the files will be named as described before with sample.names, and the pattern
-# ".filt.fastq.gz" will be added
+# the files are named as described before with sample.names, and the pattern ".filt.fastq.gz" will be added
 ```

 These files are created after trimming and filtering with different criteria :